Driving Directions for crew

 - No crews are allowed to assist their runners on the course except for at designated aid stations at miles 10, 22, 29, 41, 50, 58, 62, 72, 83, 87, & 93

 - Crews will be limited to one vehicle per runner at all checkpoints except for the Start/Finish area.

-- Due to narrow access roads, motor homes will not be permitted into any checkpoints.
+- Due to narrow access roads, motor homes will not be permitted at any checkpoints.

 - Crews must always drive at safe speeds!
 No matter how fast a runner may be, it is possible for crews to arrive at all the major checkpoints without exceeding the posted speed limits.
-Speed limits are rigidly enforced and out of the safety of the public and the participants we ask that speed limits are adhered to.
+Speed limits are rigidly enforced and out for the safety of the public and the participants, we ask that speed limits are adhered to.

 - Crews must never park in such a way as to block traffic, access to the road or checkpoint, or other parked cars.

 - PETS CAN NOT BE LEFT UNATTENDED IN CREW VEHICLES.

 - NO SMOKING WILL BE ALLOWED AT ANY OF THE CHECKPOINTS

 - Littering of any kind at any checkpoint, along the trail, or at the finish line is strictly prohibited.

 - Directions for crews to/from each aid station (see above maps).
 DO NOT DRIVE DOWN LEVEL B ROADS UNDER ANY CIRCUMSTANCE!!!
 All fees associated with towing services will be the responsibility of the crew/driver